Every 25 years the church holds a Jubilee year, traditionally associated with pilgrimage to Rome, the city of the apostles Peter and Paul.

 Why is it so expensive?

-Unfortunately travel is increasingly expensive and whilst individuals could probably organise a few days in Rome for considerably less, using a group travel agency (providing greater confidence and reassurance) and providing local transport for a group as well as a guide/fixer all adds to the cost but makes for a better pilgrimage for all.
+Unfortunately travel is increasingly expensive and whilst individuals could probably organise a few days in Rome for considerably less, using a group travel operator (providing greater confidence and reassurance) and providing local transport for a group as well as a guide/fixer all adds to the cost but makes for a better pilgrimage for all.
 Hopefully having more than a year’s notice will aid budgeting, but we recognise this will not be for everyone.

 Please note the information from the travel agent takes precedence over anything stated above, and bookings are subject to their Terms and Conditions.
 After the initial booking, which the parish office will forward to Tailored Travel, you will receive a confirmation letter from them.